cryptoexamples/CryptoExamples/index.md

 - Providing **copyable code** that can be used right away (complete)
 - Working with the **latest stable release of the programming language** or compiler
 - Indicating **reviewed code**
-- Automatic **unit tests** for all code samples
+- Automatic **unit tests** for all code examples
-- State the cryptographic threats that are mitigated in each sample
+- State the cryptographic threats that are mitigated in each example
-- State the cryptographic gurantees/features in each sample
+- State the cryptographic guarantees/features in each example

 # Detailed Information